HEALS, Inc. & School-Based Health Centers

 Where are the HEALS Clinics located?

 The HEALS dental, medical, and optometry clinics serve the eligible children and their siblings at our elementary site school locations.

 Three of the HEALS Medical Clinics located at Huntsville City Schools are Martin Luther King, Morris, and Sonnie Hereford Elementary.
 We have two HEALS medical clinics in Madison County at Madison Cross Roads and Madison County Elementary schools.
-The HEALS Dental Clinics are located at Martin Luther King Elementary in the city and Madison Cross Roads Elementary in the county.
-Both dental clinics serve the eligible children from all HEALS site schools.
-The HEALS Optometry clinics are located at Madison Cross Roads Elementary.
+The HEALS Dental Clinics are located at Martin Luther King Elementary in the city and Madison Cross Roads and Madison County Elementary schools in the county.
+All three dental clinics serve the eligible children from all HEALS site schools.
+The HEALS Optometry clinics are located at Madison Cross Roads Elementary and Morris P-8.

 What kind of care do students receive at the medical, dental, and optometry clinics of HEALS?